Moscow at a Glance

 Living in Moscow

-According to the 2013 Forbes List, Moscow has surpassed New York as the city with the greatest number of billionaires for the fourth time in five years.
+According to the 2014 Forbes List, Moscow has surpassed New York as the city with the greatest number of billionaires for the fourth time in five years.
 Although you don’t need to be a billionaire to be able to afford living in Moscow, it certainly doesn’t come cheap.
-According to the annual Mercer survey, Moscow has made the top four of the world’s most expensive expatriate cities for ten years.
-Housing, schooling and medical costs make up the largest chunk of the expat budget.
+According to the annual Mercer survey, Moscow made the top four of the world’s most expensive expatriate cities for ten years running.
+However, that changed in 2013 and 2014 when the Russian ruble lost its value against the US dollar.
+Housing, schooling, and medical costs make up the largest chunk of the expat budget.

 The city has a humid continental climate.
 You are likely to experience a true Russian winter — very long and very cold.
 Summers, on the other hand, are usually quite warm.
 So you will have enough opportunities during your time in Moscow to enjoy the city during the summer months.

 Among the first steps for expat families is finding a school to send their children to.
 Most expats living in Moscow enroll their children in one of the city’s international schools.
 These may have long waiting lists.
 It is therefore advisable to contact the school as soon as you know that you will be moving to the Russian capital.
 Also, make sure to have schooling for your children included in your remuneration package by your employer: tuition fees can be exorbitant.

 Some expats prefer to send their kids to local public schools in order to fully immerse them in the Russian language and daily life.
 Education in public schools is free of charge and open to all expats living in Moscow.
 Another advantage of a public school is that it will most likely be very close to your home.